Presidency of Benigno Aquino III: Education

-During his first State of the Nation Address (SONA), Aquino announced his intention to reform the education system in the Philippines by shifting to K–12 education, a 12-year basic education cycle.
-In May 2013, he signed the Enhanced Basic Education Act of 2013 into law, reforming the country's basic education system by requiring a one-year kindergarten enrollment and adding two more years in secondary education.
+During his first State of the Nation Address (SONA), Aquino announced his intention to continue the implementation of the K–12 education in the Philippines that started on May 20, 2008 during the administration of his predecessor Gloria Macapagal Arroyo, with process spanned for 9 years from 2008 to June 5, 2017 from Arroyo to sucessor Rodrigo Duterte.
+On April 24, 2012, the K–12 became effective starting on School Year (SY) 2012-2013 and to maintain continuity, Aquino signed the Enhanced Basic Education Act of 2013 or K-12 Law in May 2013, and the program was carried out by Secretary of Education Bro.
+Armin Luistro FSC.

 Energy

 To provide electricity to far-flung areas of the country, in September 2011, the Aquino administration launched the Sitio Electrification Program, which aimed to energize 32,441 sitios nationwide.
 By March 2016, three months before Aquino's term of office ended, a total of 32,688 sitios were energized.

 Environment

 In 2011, the Aquino administration launched the National Greening Program as a priority program to help reduce poverty, promote food security, environmental stability, and biodiversity conservation, as well as enhance climate change mitigation and adaptation in the country.
 The program paved the way for the planting of almost 1.4 billion seedlings in about 1.66 million hectares nationwide during the 2011-2016 period.
 The Food and Agriculture Organization of the United Nations ranked the Philippines fifth among countries reporting the greatest annual forest area gain, which reached 240,000 hectares during the 2010–2015 period.

 Aquino signed an executive order on mining that expanded the "no-go" zones for mining in the country to include 78 tourism sites, and farms, marine sanctuaries, and island ecosystems; the order also limited small scale mining to areas designated as Minahang Bayan, banned small-scale miners from using mercury to process ores, and issued a moratorium on new mining contracts as Congress legislates a revenue sharing scheme.